Skip to content

 # First page

-events = await repo.get_audit_events(
+events = await limiter.get_audit_events(

 entity_id="api-key-123",